Kivalliq Region

-Before 1999, Kivalliq Region existed under slightly different boundaries as Keewatin Region, Northwest Territories.
-Although the Kivalliq name became official in 1999, Statistics Canada has continued to refer to the area as Keewatin Region, Nunavut in publications such as the Census.
+Before 1999, the Kivalliq Region existed under slightly different boundaries as Keewatin Region, Northwest Territories.
+Although the Kivalliq name became official in 1999, Statistics Canada continued to refer to the area as the Keewatin Region in publications such as the Census until 2021.
 Most references to the area as "Keewatin" have generally been phased out by Nunavut-based bodies, as that name was originally rooted in a region of northwestern Ontario derived from a Cree dialect, and only saw application onto Inuit-inhabited lands because of the boundaries of the now-defunct District of Keewatin.